 Another limitation is that all of these studies were conducted online with MTurk samples.
-Given that these experiments used a novel, complicated procedure, and participants completed the experiments unsupervised by an experimenter, we used rigorous exclusion criteria to ensure that participants understood and believed the cover story (see our pre-registration documents and SOM.2 for details on each exclusion criterion in each study, including the attention and suspicion questions used for exclusionary purposes).
+Given that these experiments used a novel, complicated procedure, and participants completed the experiments unsupervised by an experimenter, we used rigorous exclusion criteria to ensure that participants understood and believed the cover story (see our preregistration documents and Supplement 2 in the online supplemental materials for details on each exclusion criterion in each study, including the attention and suspicion questions used for exclusionary purposes).
 This resulted in a large number of exclusions in each study.
 Future research would therefore benefit from conducting experiments in a live laboratory setting to reduce the need for participant exclusions.
-It is important to note, however, that the limitations of online research should, for the most part, work against our expected effects; the status dynamics hypothesized to drive dishonest behaviors should be considerably less salient when participants think they will interact with each other only via instant message, compared to face-to-face interactions in a laboratory or real-world context.
-Although previous research has shown that people try to gain and maintain social status similarly in laboratory and online contexts (e.g., Case, Bae, & Maner, 2018), it seems plausible that the consequences of a live status threat, like facing the disrespect of a high-status peer in person, would be more severe than our online manipulation.
+It is important to note, however, that the limitations of online research should, for the most part, work against our expected effects; the status dynamics hypothesized to drive dishonest behaviors should be considerably less salient when participants think they will interact with each other only via instant message, compared with faceto-face interactions in a laboratory or real-world context.
+Although previous research has shown that people try to gain and maintain social status similarly in laboratory and online contexts (e.g., Case et al., 2018), it seems plausible that the consequences of a live status threat, like facing the disrespect of a high-status peer in person, would be more severe than our online manipulation.
 Nonetheless, the design used here might have increased our likelihood of detecting effects for other reasons, such as the ease of lying in an anonymous online context and the reduced risk of getting caught.